-Training for a combined MD-PhD should include the same content encountered by students who pursue each degree separately, but the total time of training should be less than the sum of the time normally taken for each degree.
+Training for a combined MD-PhD includes the same content encountered by students who pursue each degree separately, but the total time of training should be less than the sum of the time normally taken for each degree.
 To this end, students must plan their training carefully and commit to a rigorous and intensive period of study.
-The flexible curriculum at Stanford Medical School allows each student to pursue (in consultation with her/his preceptor and other advisors) a plan of study that will satisfy the requirements for the MD degree and allow performance of doctoral level research leading to the PhD degree.
-Each trainee pursues an independent research program under the immediate direction of a faculty preceptor and the general supervision of an advisory committee.
+The flexible curriculum at Stanford Medical School allows each student to satisfy the requirements for the MD degree and to pursue an independent research program.
 In what follows, we provide a general outline of what to expect.

-Spring quarter of the second year is the time when MSTP students deviate from the traditional 4 year MD curriculum.
-The final Practice of Medicine course (INDE 206) is deferred by MSTP students until after completion of the PhD thesis and before resumption of the clinical curriculum.
-However, both MSTP students and students pursuing a traditional MD program take Part I of the National Board Medical Licensing Exam at the end of Spring Quarter of their second year.
+As Medical School year 2 draws to a close, most MD-PhD students elect to take the final Practice of Medicine course (INDE 206), though some defer until after completion of the PhD thesis and before resumption of the clinical curriculum.
+The specific path for each student is determined after individualized advice from MD-PhD directors.
+MD-PhD students take Part I of the National Board Medical Licensing Exam at the end of Spring Quarter of their second year.

-From Spring of the second year to Spring of the fifth year, MSTP students pursue full-time graduate training; in many ways, third year MSTP students engage a graduate track analogous to that pursued by second year traditional PhD students.
+From Spring of the second year to Spring of the fifth year, MD-PhD students pursue full-time graduate training; in many ways, third year MD-PhD students engage a graduate track analogous to those pursued by second year traditional PhD students.
 The actual coursework and thesis requirements will depend on the Departmental or Programmatic affiliation chosen by the student.
-With the exception of laboratory rotations, MSTP students fulfill the same requirements as other PhD graduate students.
+With the exception of laboratory rotations, MD-PhD students fulfill the same requirements as other PhD graduate students.
 Initially, there is significant overlap of classwork and lab work, and there is no scheduled time when a student moves from one training activity to the next.
-However, in some cases, third year MSTP students will find it necessary to take graduate coursework that their peers pursuing traditional PhD degrees may have already taken.

-On average, PhD thesis research draws to a close in the fifth year of training, allowing most MSTP students to complete both degrees in 7 years.
-Typically students register for Practice of Medicine VI (INDE 206) Spring quarter of their fifth year, complete and defend their thesis the following summer and/or autumn, and re-enter the clinical curriculum in Winter or Spring quarter of their sixth year.
-The clinical curriculum requires 15 1/2 months of clerkships, so MSTP students that begin their clerkships in autumn of the sixth year will have approximately 5 1/2 months to take additional clerkships or pursue additional research projects.
+On average, PhD thesis research draws to a close in the fifth year of training, allowing most MD-PhD students to complete both degrees in 7-8 years.
+Typically, students complete and defend their thesis the following summer and/or autumn, and re-enter the clinical curriculum in winter or spring quarter of their sixth year.
+The clinical curriculum requires 16 months of clerkships, so MD-PhD students who begin their clerkships in autumn of the sixth year will have sufficient time to take additional clerkships or pursue additional research projects.